tartope/javascript-react-3/README.md

-# JavaScript React Coffee Shop
+# JavaScript React Coffee Place
 React web application that uses Recoil and React Bootstrap to implement a client side shopping cart for a coffee shop.

 ![](./docs/screen-shot.png)